theatlasroom/tidbits/tools/docker.md

 	- workers are machines that provide capacity
 * Stack: defines interactions of all the services
 * Dockerfile: A portable image defining dependencies
+* Networks can be created to manage communication between containers
+	- networks isolate your containers
+	- by default, containers are created in the **bridge** network
+	- a bridge network is limited to a single host running docker engine
+	- an **overlay** network can contain multiple hosts
+	- a container can be attached to as many networks as you like

 ## Docker Commands
 - `docker ps` - list active processes